legal resources necessary to hold negligent facilities accountable.

 The surveyors interviewed the Administrator and Director of Nursing on July 11, 2018, just after noon.
 The Director “confirmed no one really checks the CNA documentation of care for completeness on a daily basis, but they try to check and educate staff on daily charting.”

-If you believe that loved one was the victim of abuse, mistreatment or neglect while a resident at Cumberland Health Care and Rehabilitation Center, contact the Tennessee nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
+If you believe that loved one was the victim of abuse, mistreatment or neglect while a resident at Cumberland Health Care and Rehabilitation Center, contact the Tennessee nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 now.
 Our law firm fights aggressively on behalf of Davidson County victims of mistreatment who reside in long-term facilities including nursing homes in Nashville.